‘One Piece’ Editor Takumi Naito Promises Wano Arc Will Be Amazing

 Biggest Thing Yet

 One Piece fans are excited about what’s going to happen next.
-Back in December 2016, Eiichiro Oda teased he is going to conclude the Whole Cake Island arc and venture into new territory.
+Back in December 2016, Eiichiro Oda teased that he is going to conclude the Whole Cake Island arc and venture into new territory.
 According to Oda, One Piece is going to enter Reverie council of kings and the Wano arcs.
 It seems like the series will finally make good on its implicit promise to enter the land of samurai.
 One Piece fans are already looking forward to the Wano arc which is set on a country based on Japan.
-Some members of the Straw Hat Pirates are on their way to Wano Country -home to the Emperor of the Sea Kaido.
+Some members of the Straw Hat Pirates are on their way to Wano Country, home to the Emperor of the Sea Kaido.
 There is also a road to poneglyph in the country.

 During last weekend’s event, Naito and Sugita made huge promises on what they are working on for One Piece fans.
 According to them, Wano Arc is going to be the next big thing for One Piece after the Marine Ford Arc.